superbia/SpeedRunner/README.md

 ## Lazy loading

-The lazy loading theme feature modifies default WordPress image and embed markup to faciliate lazy loading via the the modern transparent srcset pattern.
+The lazy loading theme feature modifies default WordPress image and embed markup to faciliate lazy loading.
 The Lazysizes JavaScript library is enqueued automatically when using this feature.

 ### Usage